-The amount of traffic you generate is dependent on how well both your content and your website have been optimized for SEO.
+The amount of repeatable traffic you generate is dependent on how well both your content and your website have been optimized for SEO.

 To ensure that you have an edge on the competition, make sure you’re using one of the leading keyword tools on the market.

-Tailor each of your web pages so that they are optimized for keywords relevant to the solar industry.
-What are your target clients looking for when it comes to knowledge, services, and solar products?
+Tailor each of your web pages so that they are optimized for keywords relevant to the solar industry and your market of focus.

 Ensure each page is optimized for each medium and high-priority keywords uncovered in your keyword research.

 Provide a detail description of your products—allowing space for several long-tail keywords and ensuring that your prospect doesn’t need to venture elsewhere to find out more information about your product.

-Your copy should be personal and engaging, and include a call-to-action that leads people to your website.
+Your copy should be personal and engaging, and should always include a call-to-action that leads people to your website.